Return to the Keep on the Borderlands: Background

 Although the original B2 publication was generic in terms of setting, the 1999 "Return" publication retroactively placed the Keep in the World of Greyhawk campaign setting, specifically in the southwestern Yeomanry.

 The events depicted in the sequel take place approximately 20 years after those in the original B2 module.
 It is nevertheless an introductory adventure intended for low-level characters.

 Plot summary

 Return to the Keep on the Borderlands was set twenty years after the events of the original module, and featured a fully re-stocked Caves of Chaos.

 Publication history

-Return to the Keep on the Borderlands was written by John D. Rateliff, and published by TSR in 1999.
+Return to the Keep on the Borderlands was written by John D. Rateliff, and published by TSR in June 1999.

 Several supplements were released in 1999 to update some of the most popular of TSR's Dungeons & Dragons adventures, including Against the Giants: The Liberation of Geoff (1999), Dragonlance Classics 15th Anniversary Edition (1999), Ravenloft (1999), Return to the Keep on the Borderlands (1999) and Return to White Plume Mountain (1999).